 Figure 3-5.
 Module B Installation

-Place the B module so the module-support pins engage with the pin-connection receptacles of module A and the opposite end rests on the two setting blocks.
+Place the B module so the module-support pins engage with the pin-connection receptacles of the A module and the opposite end rests on the two setting blocks.

 Figure 3-6.
 Pin and Receptacle Interface